TammyBriggs/eye-tracker-extension/README.md

     * Ensure that the manifest.json file has the permissions "tabs" and "scripting" declared.
     * If you are sending messages to all URLs, ensure that the manifest.json file has the "host_permissions" property set to "<all_urls>".

-## Contributing

-If you'd like to contribute to the Eye Mouse extension, please feel free to submit pull requests or report issues on the project's repository.

 ## License

-This extension is released under the [Specify your license here, e.g., MIT License].
+This extension is released under the [MIT License]